Kariton/jaspers-it/content/en/privacy-policy/index.md

 I currently have nothing implemented to track or analyze user movements on my website.
 However, I plan to use [Fathom Analytics](https://usefathom.com) in the future.

+Fathom Analytics can analyse user behaviour without cookies or any personalised information.

 ### Search Engines